Porthcurno, Pedn Vounder and Penberth Cove circular walk

 The folklore about magpies collecting shiny objects has been shown to be an incorrect myth.
 A scientific study found that magpies are actually scared of shiny objects and actively avoid them.

-31. Follow the path leaving the field to reach a waymarked gateway.
+31. Cross the stile and follow the path to reach a waymarked gateway.

 During the Second World War, Cornish miners dug a series of tunnels to create an underground bomb-proof and gas-proof building, housing all the telegraph operations at Porthcurno.
 This also included a secret escape tunnel leading to a concealed entrance in a field.
 In total, 15,000 tons of rock were excavated and an office space was created in the excavated area complete with a pitched roof to shed seepage, a suspended ceiling and plastered walls.
 Porthcurno is ranked alongside Bletchley Park as one of the 6 key sites that were instrumental in ending WW2.